 - Spinal cord damage may occur during a difficult birth.
 Paralysis and neurological issues are both severe results of spinal nerve or meningeal rips and tears.

 - Facial paralysis can range from mild to severe.
 This is often first observed when an infant cries and usually heals naturally over time.

 - Other types of birth injuries that tend to self-heal include cephalohematoma (when blood collects over a section of the skull) and caput succedaneum (when parts of the scalp swell and appear bruised due to delivery trauma).

-Gladstein Law Firm – Kentucky Birth Injury Attorney
+Gladstein Law Firm – Birth Injury Attorney in Kentucky

 The team at Gladstein Law Firm understands that pursuing a birth injury lawsuit can be exceptionally difficult and emotional for families.
 Disabilities may require years of medical expenses, including in-home medical care and vehicle or home modifications.
 The emotional adjustment to a birth injury may also cost you in legal fees, counseling expenses, loss of companionship, and pain and suffering.
 Attorney Seth Gladstein and his dedicated legal team will work tirelessly to determine the best path to recovery through your birth injury case.
 Contact us today for a free consultation.